Checkmarx/kics/README.md

 ## Release process

 KICS release process is quite simple.
 We have nightly builds that will pack and pre-release all changes merged into master.
 The nightly release will have a "nightly" prefix with the last commit hash code.
-We have binaries available for Windows, Linux and MacOS, as well a Docker image in <a href="https://hub.docker.com/r/checkmarx/kics" target="_blank">DockerHub</a>
+We have binaries available for Windows, Linux and MacOS, as well as a Docker image in <a href="https://hub.docker.com/r/checkmarx/kics" target="_blank">DockerHub</a>

 ## Contribution